 10 Auspicious Plants for Chinese New Year

-Welcome to 2020, the Year of the Rat!
-Chinese New Year begins January 25th, but the festivities last until February 8th, so there’s lots of time for decorating, parties, delicious food and gifts.
-According to Chinese astrology, the Year of the Rat brings new beginnings and renewals, as well as opportunities for finding true love and gaining prosperity.
-Sounds great to us!
-Of course we’re excited to celebrate the Chinese New Year with our favourite lucky plants for your home and office, to help bring you good fortune (not to mention a beautiful space).
+Welcome to a new year!
+Chinese New Year is full of celebration festivities, so there is lots of time for decorating, parties, delicious food and gifts.
+Of course, we’re excited to celebrate the Chinese New Year with our favourite lucky plants for your home and office, to help bring you good fortune (not to mention a beautiful space).
 Take a look at our ten auspicious plants for Chinese New Year!

 1. Lucky Bamboo